 How to Choose an Exterior Paint Color for your Home

-Your home has character with its style, ornamentation and color.
-While the adornment comes with the house, choosing an exterior paint color is up to you!
-For some this is an exciting chore, while others the thought is daunting.
-Unlike the interior of your home, the exterior should compliment neighboring homes but still retain its character.
-Here are tips on how to choose an exterior paint color and keep your neighbors happy!
+One of the biggest characteristics of your home’s style is its exterior paint colors.
+While the decor comes with the house, choosing an exterior paint color is up to you!
+For some choosing an exterior house paint color is an exciting DIY project, while others may find the task to be daunting.
+Unlike the interior of your home, your exterior house colors should complement neighboring homes but still retain its unique character.
+Here are five tips on how to choose an exterior paint color for your home.

-- Get inspiration: Look online, through magazines or other neighborhoods in your city for inspiration.
-Snap photographs, tear out pictures and then bring to your home to see how it will fit in your surroundings.
-Once you’ve decided on a color palette ask the paint store for smaller samples to bring home and try out on a small section of your exterior.
-Let dry 24 hours and see if you like it!
+Look online, through magazines, or other neighborhoods in your city for inspiration.
+Snap photographs, tear out pictures, and then bring them to your home to see how it will fit in with your surroundings.
+Once you’ve decided on a color palette, ask the paint store for smaller samples to bring home and try out on a small section of your exterior.
+Let the paint dry 24 hours and see if you like it.

-The exterior of your home is extremely versatile in color selection, but needs home owners to be mindful of their surroundings.
-Choose colors that compliment your neighbors, geographic location and architectural time period.
-Don’t be afraid!
-Try out some new colors – your home and family deserve a change!
+Exterior house colors are extremely versatile in color selection, but home owners to be mindful of their surroundings.
+Choose exterior paint colors that compliment your neighbor’s geographic location and architectural time period.
+Don’t be afraid to try out some new paint colors – your home and family deserve a change.

 Compare internet speeds from top providers in your area.